-Ball pythons need plenty of space to move around, climb branches, exercise, and experience mental stimulation, and if you deny your ball python of this adequate space, it can grow extremely overweight and get other health problems.
+Ball pythons need plenty of space to move around, climb branches, exercise, and experience mental stimulation, and if you deny your ball python of this adequate space, it can grow extraordinarily overweight and get other health problems.

 So follow these tank size requirements carefully to ensure your ball python stays happy and healthy.

 And if you’ve purchased a baby or juvenile ball python, make sure to regularly check in on its size to ensure you upgrade to a new tank when needed.

 Also, remember, for baby/juvenile ball pythons, it’s best to start with a small tank and move to a larger one when they grow (as opposed to jumping straight to the largest size) since they feel more secure and safe in an enclosure suited to their size.

 Check out our picks for the best ball python enclosures.